 Pain Relief Cream

 Another suggestion that works great is pain relief cream.
-There are several different creams to experiment with such as, Tiger Balm, Biofreeze and Icy Hot.
+There are several different creams to experiment with such as Tiger Balm, Biofreeze, and Icy Hot.
 Again, like the medicine, it can be a little of trial and error to find a cream that best works for you.
 In my experience, I find Icy Hot to work best.
 As soon as I massage the cream onto my back, I instantly feel relief and do not feel back pain when I travel for several hours.
-Some brands even have patches to attach to your back instead of applying cream.
+Some brands even have patches to attach to your back instead of applying the cream.
 I prefer the cream to add a little massage into the application.

 Heating pads are another great form of pain relief.
-However in my opinion, they do not relieve pain as much as the creams.
+However, in my opinion, they do not relieve pain as much as the creams.
 With that said, I do think they are perfect to pack for plane rides.
 The heating pads can help loosen your muscles and relieve back pain when flying.
 Simply ask your flight attendant to heat up your pad and enjoy the warm, pain relief.
 Then when you are relaxing in your hotel after a long day of traveling, you can use it again.

 Preventing Back Pain When Traveling